In 1940 the population of Ellsworth was 444.

 was published in the Ellsworth News on February

 (Click to see a closer view.)

-24,000 gallon water pressure tank took place last Saturday afternoon at
+of the town's 24,000 gallon water pressure tank took place last Saturday

-were hurled out into the street, and some of the smaller pieces went clear
+Cement blocks were hurled out into the street, and some of the smaller

-retained by the town council for the purpose of securing preliminary information
+has been retained by the town council for the purpose of securing preliminary

-for the erection of a water tower and water tank.
-All this will take
+information for the erection of a water tower and water tank.
+All

-time, and there is no question but that several months will pass before
+this will take time, and there is no question but that several months will

 (This text was published in "The Ellsworth News" November, 1941.)